kajzerkasia/GYMtrainingPlannerFront/README.md

 ![img_1.png](public/assets/img_1.png)

+Do you train at the gym and need to organize your training plan?
+Do you want to have all the information you need about exercises, rules of progression, etc. in one place?

+Or maybe you are a personal trainer, you write training plans for your proteges and would like to have a convenient tool for that?

+If the answer to at least one of these questions is "yes", then I have the perfect solution for you!
+I present to you **"Gym Training Planner"** ❤️🤩

-Gym Training Planner is an application for managing your training plan.
+Gym Training Planner is an application to manage your training plan.
 It consists of the following parts and capabilities:

+➕ addition
+️✖ removal
+✔ editing

 Parts of plan:
 ➕